List Interface

 Insert

 The function cxListAdd() appends the element elem to the list and returns zero on success or non-zero when allocating the memory for the element fails.
-Similarly, cxListInsert() adds the element at the specified index, and cxListInsertSorted() adds the element at the correct position so that the list remains sorted according to the list's compare function.
+Similarly, cxListInsert() adds the element at the specified index.

 If the list is storing pointers (cf. cxCollectionStoresPointers()), the pointer elem is directly added to the list.
 Otherwise, the contents at the location pointed to by elem are copied to the list's memory with the element size specified during creation of the list.